tomatolog/manticore/doc/sphinx.rst

-SHOW METAshows additional meta-information about the latest query such as query time and keyword statistics.
+**SHOW META** shows additional meta-information about the latest query such as query time and keyword statistics.
 IO and CPU counters will only be available if searchd was started with --iostats and --cpustats switches respectively.
 Additional predicted_time, dist_predicted_time, [{local|dist}]_fetched_[{docs|hits|skips}] counters will only be available if searchd